rnaveensrinivas/git/README.md

 #### Key Notes:

 1. **Naming the branch:**
-   Ensure your branch name is descriptive and relevant to the work you’ll be doing on it, e.g., `bugfix/payment`, `feature/signup`, etc.
+   Ensure your branch name is descriptive and relevant to the work you'll be doing on it, e.g., `bugfix/payment`, `feature/signup`, etc.

 2. **Branch creation context:**
-   - The new branch is created from the **current branch’s HEAD**.
+   - The new branch is created from the **current branch's HEAD**.
 If you want to create it from a different branch, you must first switch to that branch or use `git switch`/`checkout` with additional options.

 3. **Default branch movement:**
    By default, branches are based on the `HEAD` of your current branch unless you specify a different base.

 ### Detached HEADs
 A detached HEAD occurs when you check out a specific commit or tag rather than a branch.
-In this state, any new commits won’t belong to a branch and may be lost when switching branches.
+In this state, any new commits won't belong to a branch and may be lost when switching branches.
 ```bash
 # Background
 $ git log